mjschwartz/WPGmappity/readme.txt

 WPGMappity allows you to easily insert Google Maps into your posts.
 No XML or JavaScript needed, building a Google Map is done completely in a WYSIWYG form inside your blog.

+Versions 0.5 and above use version 3 of the Google Maps API.
+For you this means:

+* No API key needed
+* New features
+* Fast downloads: visitors to your blog only download one extra file from Google - nothing from you.

+Features include:
+* Markers and custom icons
+* Routing
+* Map Controls
+* Completely customizable size and alignment

 Project Home, full instructions, and help: [http://www.wordpresspluginfu.com/wpgmappity/](http://www.wordpresspluginfu.com/wpgmappity/)